 During the second quarter of the school year, I started talking to my seventh graders about stress.
-We did a simple self-assessment and nearly all of my students were reporting high levels of stress about things like school work and interpersonal problems.
-This is of course not unique to my students.
-According to a study from the APA, students are more stressed out than ever, reporting levels of stress higher than those of adults during the school year.
+We did a simple self-assessment, and nearly all of my students were reporting high levels of stress about things like schoolwork and interpersonal problems.
+This is, of course, not unique to my students.
+According to an APA study, students are more stressed than ever, reporting higher stress levels than adults during the school year.
 So how can we help kids deal with stress?
 Keep reading to find 15 strategies to help your students manage their stressors.

 1. Provide psychoeducation

 First and foremost, I teach kids what stress is.
-We talk about the structures and functions of the brain.
+We talk about the brain's structures and functions.
 We talk about adrenaline, cortisol, and fight, flight, freeze responses.
-And we talk about the long term effects of chronic HPA activation.
-I find that when students understand actual biological processes, the feelings and experiences associated with stress (and anything else!) are normalized and become easier to talk about.
+And we talk about the long-term effects of chronic HPA activation.
+I find that when students understand biological processes, the feelings and experiences associated with stress (and anything else!) become normalized and easier to talk about.

 2. Help kids notice what their bodies are telling them